wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation get /oauth2/**${authorizationServerId}**/v1/logout %}

+> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
+For more information, see (jakub.todo).

-The API takes an ID Token and logs the user out of the Okta session if the subject matches the current Okta session.
+The API takes an ID token and logs the user out of the Okta session if the subject matches the current Okta session.
 A `post_logout_redirect_uri` may be specified to redirect the User after the logout has been performed.
 Otherwise, the user is redirected to the Okta login page.

-Use this operation to log out a User by removing their Okta browser session.
+Use this operation to log out a user by removing their Okta browser session.

 #### Request Parameters